-For all-inclusive access to unlimited food and drinks, WiFi, news and TV, comfortable seating, head to one of two airport lounges.
-These offer access to any traveller, so you don’t have to fly a specific airline or First or Business Class to get in.
-Simply pre-book your visit online or use your lounge membership program to gain entry.
+Airport LoungesTwo lounges at the airport offer all-inclusive access to unlimited food and drinks, WiFi, news and TV, and comfortable seating.
+Any traveller can access these lounges, regardless of their airline or class.
+You can pre-book your visit online or use your lounge membership program to gain entry.
 Details are available in our Paris Orly Airport Guide.

 3. Go shopping